 This way, if your wallet were to get stolen, you’ll still have access to your credit cards, passport, and any funds that are secured in the hotel safe.

-When you are out and about, I would recommend wearing crossbody purses with zippered compartments for women.
 For men, I would recommend keeping your wallet in your front pocket.
-(Or check out this list of backpacks at TravelFreak.)
+(Or check out this list of backpacks.)

 An RFID wallet is a particularly great way to protect yourself against electronic theft.